WestiferRobin/prism-project/docs/OrbSpeeder/NexusTheory/mathamatics.md

                 - With mass as scalers
                 - With momentum as scalers
                 - With energy as scalers
-                - Therefore we can see variables in 9 Dimensions with 9 Ranks on a Prism
+                - Therefore we can see variables in 9 Dimensions with 9 Ranks on a PrismBrain
         - Theorem 2:
             - Points:
                 - 0D: All Real Numbers